MelanieCrissey/old-melaniecrissey.com/source/blog/slingput-demo-night.markdown

 Michael Tavani <br> [@tavani](https://twitter.com/tavani)

-I'm grateful that I had a chance to work with these talented folks for a month.
+I'm grateful that I had a chance to work with these talented people for a month.
 I can't wait to see what we built next.

 ### Put your idea out there